al-kannan/akka/README.md

 - When the actor is shutdown due to system shut down even tnen it recovers

-### Remoting
+### Remote Actor Communication
-Concept is actors need actor system and there can multiple actor systems with different name These different actor systems need to run on separate port if it runs on same physical machine or if it runs on two different physical machine then port can be same
+Actor Systems can be created in local mode or in remote mode.
+In remote mode each actor system need to run on a separate port same machine or same port different machine.
+Actor system name can be same or different, it does not matter.

-Once you have two or more actor systems and YOU KNOW the remote actor address(full path) then you use actor selection and get a ref handle, using ref handle you can send messages
+Typically same code will be deployed on all nodes.

-Sysem Name can be same if it runs in two different ports
+In order for an actor to send message to another actor, the actor sending the message need to know absolute path.

 In this example:
 I have created two sections in Application.conf file